 • Cook rice noodles according to package directions.

-• In medium bowl, combine peanut butter, vinegar, honey, garlic powder, ginger, coconut aminos, lime, and fish sauce, then set aside.
+• Make the sauce: In medium bowl, combine peanut butter, vinegar, honey, garlic powder, ginger, coconut aminos, lime, and fish sauce, then set aside.

 • Slice chicken into strips and serve on top of veggies and noodles, with sesame seeds and green onion.